Gidgidonihah/slides/zsh/slides.md

 --->

-Knuth wrote a program that used Pascal that, when printed, was about 10 pages.
+Knuth wrote a program that used Pascal that, when printed (remember, 1986), was about 10 pages.
 It was well designed, nicely commented and used a novel data structure to manage the list.

 --->